 Many of you have probably heard that it’s good to give your flock apple cider vinegar, but do you know why?

 It helps if you understand the digestive systems of chickens.
-I’ll post a more detailed article on the complete workings of how chickens process their food, but for now I’ll provide a short overview.
+I’ve posted a more detailed article on the complete workings of how chickens process their food, but for now I’ll provide a short overview.
 Birds have very efficient digestive systems, which have allowed them to be lightweight, and in most species, to fly.
 Okay, chickens may not be able to fly much, but they still have efficient digestion.

 Once food enters the mouth it travels down the esophagus to the crop, an expandable pouch at the base of their neck.
 If you feel your bird’s crop at night it should be full and firm, and in the morning, empty and flat.
 The first time you see a full crop you might mistake it for a lopsided growth on one side of their upper chest.
 If food sits in the crop and ferments they can develop yeast infections and sour crop.
 If it gets stuck and can’t pass to the stomach it becomes an impacted crop.
 Both conditions can be serious, and even, life threatening.
-More on crop health in an upcoming post.
+More on crop health here.

 ACV can reduce the pH level in the crop, which helps to combat any ingested microbes and bad bacteria.
 It acts as an antiseptic by killing germs that cause respiratory problems, which chickens are susceptible to, in the throat and promotes healthy mucous flow.

 Food gets broken down and gradually passes to the main stomach.
 ACV maintains digestive health in the intestines by lowering the pH level, which can help reduce internal worms, by creating an inhospitable environment for them to live in.
-It won’t fully eradicate them, so watch out for signs of worms in their poop (tape and round worms are easy to spot) or have a routine fecal float test done by your veterinarian.
+It won’t fully eradicate them, so watch out for signs of worms in their poop (tape and roundworms are easy to spot) or have a routine fecal float test done by your veterinarian.

 It can also increase the absorption of minerals, like calcium, which is important for the building of bones and critically, egg shells.